mysql/mysql-router/mysql_harness/README.txt

       0,
       NULL,

-      init,
+      // pointers to API functions, can be NULL if not implemented init,
       deinit,
       start,
+      stop,
     };

 ### Initialization and Cleanup ###

-After the plugin is loaded, the `init()` function is called for all plugins with a pointer to the harness (as defined above) as the only argument.
+After the plugin is loaded, the `init()` function is called for all plugins with a pointer to the function call environment object (not to be confused with application environment passed from the shell) as the only argument.

 The `init()` functions are called in dependency order so that all `init()` functions in required plugins are called before the `init()` function in the plugin itself.

-Before the harness exits, it will call the `deinit()` function with a pointer to the harness as the only argument.
+Before the harness exits, it will call the `deinit()` function with a pointer to environment object as the only argument.

-### Starting the Plugin ###
+### Starting and Stopping the Plugin ###

-After all the plugins have been successfully initialized, a thread will be created for each plugins that have a `start()` function defined.
+After all the plugins have been successfully initialized, a thread will be created for each plugin that has a `start()` function defined.

+#### Overview ####

-The start function will be called with a pointer to the harness as the only parameter.
+The `start()` function will be called with a pointer to environment object as the only parameter.
 When all the plugins return from their `start()` functions, the harness will perform cleanup and exit.
+If plugin provides a `stop()` function, it will also be called at that time.

+IMPORTANT: `start()` function runs in a different thread than `stop()` function.
+By the time `stop()` runs, depending on the circumstances, `start()` thread may or may not exist.

+#### Shutdown Provision ####
+It is typical to implement start function in such a way that it will "persist" (i.e. it will run some forever-loop processing requests rather than exit briefly after being called).
+In such case, Harness must have a way to terminate it during shutdown operation.
+This is accomplished by providing a `is_running()` function, that polls harness state.
+This function should be routinely called from plugin's `start()` function to determine if it should shut down.
+Typically, `start()` would be implemented more-or-less like so:

+    void start()
+    {
+      // run-once code

+      while (is_running())
+      {
+        // forever-loop code
+      }

+      // clean-up code
+    }

+There is also an alternative blocking function available, `wait_for_stop()`, should that be better suited for your plugin.
+Instead of quickly returning a boolean flag, it will block until Harness initiates shut down.
+It is functionally equivalent to:

+    while (is_running())
+    {
+      // sleep a little or break on timeout
+    }

+When entering shutdown mode, Harness will notify all plugins to shut down via mechanism described above.
+It is also possible for plugins to exit on their own, whether due to error or intended behavior.
+In some designs, `start()` function might need to be able to set the flag returned by `is_running()` to false.
+For such cases, `clear_running()` flag is provided, which will do exactly that.

+IMPORTANT!
+Please note that all 3 functions described above (`is_running()`, `wait_for_stop()` and `clear_running()`) can only be called from a thread running `start()` function.
+If your plugins spawns more threads, these functions CANNOT be called from them.

+### Returning Success/Failure from Plugin Function ###

+Harness expects all four plugin functions (`init(), `start()`, `stop()` and `deinit()`) to notify it in case of an error.
+This is done via function:

+    set_error(PluginFuncEnv* env, ErrorType error, const char* format, ...);

+Calling this function flags that the function has failed, and passes the error type and string back to Harness.
+The converse is also true: not calling this function prior to exiting the function implies success.
+This distinction is important, because Harness may take certain actions based on the status returned by each function.

+IMPORTANT!
+Throwing exceptions from these functions is not supported.
+If your plugin uses exceptions internally, that is fine, but please ensure they are handled before reaching the Harness-Plugin boundary.

+### Threading Concerns ###

+For each plugin (independent of other plugins):
+Of the 4 plugin functions, `init()` runs first.
+It is guaranteed that it will exit before `start()` and `stop()` are called. `start()` and `stop()` can be called in parallel to each other, in any order, with their lifetimes possibly overlapping.
+They are guaranteed to both have exited before `deinit()` is called.

+If any of the 4 plugin functions spawn any additional threads, Harness makes no provisions for interacting with them in any way: calling Harness functions from them is not supported in particular; also such threads should exit before their parent function finishes running.

 License